 - salt

-Rinse the rice until water is clear and then set aside.
+Rinse the glutinous rice until the water is clear, and then set it aside.

 Remove from heat and allow to slightly cool:

 In a large pot, arrange all the folded suman and add 1.5 liters of water.
-Bring it to a boil and reduce to simmer for 45 minutes:
+Bring it to a boil, reduce it to a simmer, and steam for 45 minutes:

 Ingredients